 Airport

-A traveling businesswoman arrives for the first time at an airport having a WLAN.
-This user wants to download email onto her laptop utilizing the airport’s hotspot, a chargeable network.
-Once associated, the woman needs to connect via VPN connection back to her company’s servers to access email and information from the customer database.
+A traveling businessperson arrives for the first time at an airport having a WLAN.
+This user wants to download email onto their laptop utilizing the airport’s hotspot, a chargeable network.
+Once associated, the user needs to connect via VPN connection back to their company’s servers to access email and information from the customer database.

 Sales meeting

-Upon prompt, the user enters the username and password supplied by his point of contact from ACME Manufacturing and is then able to send and receive email.
+Upon prompt, the user enters the username and password supplied by their point of contact from ACME Manufacturing and is then able to send and receive email.